tsumarios/Kali-Linux-Dockerfile/README.md

 # Kali-Linux-Dockerfile
-A simple dockerfile which allows you to create a _docker image_ starting from the latest official one of **Kali Linux** and including some useful tools.
+A simple dockerfile which allows you to build a _docker image_ starting from the latest official one of **Kali Linux** and including some useful tools.

 ## Included tools
 These are the main **tools** which are included: